eliahrebstock/ansible-role-jmx-datadog/README.md

 `$ molecule --debug test --driver-name docker --all`

-The dependencies are ansible, molecule and docker-py Python packages.
+The dependencies are ansible, molecule and docker Python packages.

 License
 -------